carbonblack/carbon-black-cloud-sdk-python/interim-docs/developing-credential-providers.rst

 Developing New Credential Providers
 ===================================
-The credentials management framework for the CBC SDK is designed to allow different handlers to be implemented, which may supply credentials to the ``CBCloudAPI`` in ways not anticipated by existing credential handlers.
+The credentials management framework for the CBC SDK is designed to allow different handlers to be implemented, which may supply credentials to the ``CBCloudAPI`` in ways not implemented by existing credential handlers.

 Writing the Credential Provider
 -------------------------------